 For work, a group calendar can save time, increase efficiency and make everyone better at their jobs.
 You can use it to schedule meetings, set up assignments, make announcements and track work hours.
 It can enable you to see everyone’s workload, check out who will be out of the office each day and manage deadlines.
 It is also ideal if you work in a position where you are out of the office often or where you work remotely because you can access the calendar anywhere at any time to stay on top of things.

 If you are not sure which calendar program you want to use, then consider Woven Calendar.
 This collaborative calendar is ideal for use as a group calendar.
-Plus, it has a laundry list of powerful features, such as templates and scheduling links, that allow you to make your group calendar even more beneficial.
+Plus, it has a laundry list of powerful features, such as templates and scheduling links, that allow you to make calendar even more powerful.